robinssq/api-docs/docs/tagmerchant.rst

    * - user_email
      - string
-     - The user's email address (this will be hashed before being stored - Narrativ does not store PII)
+     - Optional.
+The user's email address (this will be hashed before being stored - Narrativ does not store PII)

    * - page_type
      - string